LibraStack/UnityMvvmToolkit/README.md

 }
 ```

-You can `await` these transitions using several methods:
+You can `await` these transitions using several methods.
 ```csharp
 public async UniTask DeactivatePanel()
 {